-Southern Methodist University (SMU) and Literacy Instruction for Texas (LIFT) serve a city that faces adult illiteracy rates that will reach 33% by 2030, impacting everything from poverty rates, to public safety and health.
+Southern Methodist University (SMU) and Literacy Instruction for Texas (LIFT) serve a city that faces adult illiteracy rates that will reach 33% by 2030, impacting everything from poverty to public health and safety.
 As populations grow, we see burgeoning areas struggling to build an infrastructure that can provide basic education to all residents.

 LIFT has a deep understanding of the populations most in need of basic literacy skills.
-Together with SMU’s interdisciplinary expertise in education, digital gaming and computer science, we have skills to create a game app that will improve adults’ basic literacy skills, ensure that those skills translate to real world success, and have measurable outcomes.
+Together with SMU’s interdisciplinary expertise in education and digital gaming, we have skills to create a game app that will improve adults’ basic literacy skills, help ensure that those skills translate to real world success and have measurable outcomes.
 The app also will be fun to use and motivate users to learn.

 Leaders in Adult Literacy and Education

 LIFT was founded in 1961, in response to the concern over the illiteracy rate among adults in the Dallas area.
 The goal was to create and support an organization that would offer free and easily accessible classes so that functionally illiterate adults could learn to read and write in English.
 LIFT is now one of the largest and most widely respected adult basic education programs in Texas and offers adult basic literacy, GED preparation and English as a Second Language programs with the goal of workforce empowerment.
 Research driven curricula supported by technology allows LIFT to successfully teach adults, including those with learning differences, how to read.
 A unique classroom approach provides LIFT students with peer support and a sense of community that helps them develop a belief in their ability to succeed.